hackerzhuli/unity-code/README.md

-# Unity Code
+## Unity Code

-A Visual Studio Code extension that enhances Unity development workflow with automated tools and documentation features.
+A Visual Studio Code extension that enhances Unity development workflow with neat automatic tools, Unity Tests, and great official doc links or xml docs when mouse hover a symbol.

 ## Features